Zero-point energy: Quantum field theory

-The quantum electrodynamic vacuum
+Quantum electrodynamic vacuum

 The oldest and best known quantized force field is the electromagnetic field.
 Maxwell's equations have been superseded by quantum electrodynamics (QED).
 By considering the zero-point energy that arises from QED it is possible to gain a characteristic understanding of zero-point energy that arises not just through electromagnetic interactions but in all quantum field theories.

 Redefining the zero of energy

 In the quantum theory of the electromagnetic field, classical wave amplitudes α and α* are replaced by operators a and a^{†} that satisfy:

 The classical quantity |α|^{2} appearing in the classical expression for the energy of a field mode is replaced in quantum theory by the photon number operator a^{†}a.
 The fact that:

 implies that quantum theory does not allow states of the radiation field for which the photon number and a field amplitude can be precisely defined, i.e., we cannot have simultaneous eigenstates for a^{†}a and a.
 The reconciliation of wave and particle attributes of the field is accomplished via the association of a probability amplitude with a classical mode pattern.
 The calculation of field modes is entirely classical problem, while the quantum properties of the field are carried by the mode "amplitudes" a^{†} and a associated with these classical modes.

 The zero-point energy of the field arises formally from the non-commutativity of a and a^{†}.
 This is true for any harmonic oscillator: the zero-point energy ħω/2 appears when we write the Hamiltonian:

 It is often argued that the entire universe is completely bathed in the zero-point electromagnetic field, and as such it can add only some constant amount to expectation values.
 Physical measurements will therefore reveal only deviations from the vacuum state.
 Thus the zero-point energy can be dropped from the Hamiltonian by redefining the zero of energy, or by arguing that it is a constant and therefore has no effect on Heisenberg equations of motion.
 Thus we can choose to declare by fiat that the ground state has zero energy and a field Hamiltonian, for example, can be replaced by: